This is our review of the best harness for large dogs in 2022.

 Step-Through Harness or One that Goes Over Your Dog’s Head?

-Even with perfect measurements, having multiple adjustment points on the dog harness will ensure a proper fit.
+Even with perfect measurements, having multiple adjustment points on the dog harness will ensure a proper fit and you also want it to be escape proof.

 What’s the strongest puppy harness for large breeds?